-Luke is a Senior Partner for BNZ, leading the Commercial and Private Banking team in Southland.
+Luke is the Rabobank Area Manager for Agribusiness in Southland.
 Luke comes from an Agribusiness finance background having worked for the 10 years prior as a Senior Agribusiness Partner for BNZ out of the Invercargill office.
 As a born and bred Southlander Luke has a real passion for the region and sits on the advisory board of several local farming businesses.

 With nearly 20 years’ experience in the aluminium business, Stew has forged a career beginning in 1996 as a research engineer at New Zealand’s Aluminium Smelter (NZAS) before progressing through a variety of operational roles to ultimately lead Pacific Aluminium’s business improvement and technology area for Australia and New Zealand.
 After spending the past three years in Tanzania with Acacia Mining most recently as General Manager of the Buzwagi Gold Mine in Tanzania, Stew and his family are pleased to return to family and friends in Invercargill to take up the role of Chief Executive and General Manager site at NZAS.

-Southern Operations Manager - Fonterra.
-Richard has been in his current role for three years, responsible for Fonterra’s Edendale and Stirling’s manufacturing operations as well as milk collection activities across Otago and Southland.
+General Manager Operations – Lower South Island - - Fonterra.
+Richard has been in his current role for six years, responsible for Fonterra’s Edendale and Stirling’s manufacturing operations as well as milk collection activities across Otago and Southland.
 The Edendale site is Fonterra’s largest manufacturing site and exports over 400,000MT of dairy products to over 70 markets annually.
 Prior to this Richard was involved in the development of a Greenfields manufacturing site in from 2010 to 2014.
-Richard’s 19 year career in the dairy industry has seen him work across a large number of roles and manufacturing sites within New Zealand.
-Richard has been a Southland Chamber of Commerce board member for the last 2 years.
+Richard’s 22 year career in the dairy industry has seen him work across a large number of roles and manufacturing sites within New Zealand.
+Richard has been a Southland Chamber of Commerce board member for the last 5 years.

 Shaun relocated with his family from Vietnam (where he spent two years transforming a local bank), to Invercargill in July 2016 to take up the role of Group Chief Executive at SBS Bank.
 Having 13 years’ experience in diverse general management roles, specialising in retail banking, payments and strategy, he is a leader who thrives on developing people and businesses.